How to get started easily with Syncfusion Angular 11 Badge?

 Adding Angular 11 Badge

-Since the badge is a CSS component, you need to just import the required CSS styles files to the style.css file.
+Since the badge is a CSS component, you just need to import the required CSS style files into the style.css file.

 - Import the CSS styles of the Badge component.